ibm-client-success/accolade-lyra/README.md

 # IBM Continuous Delivery

-Here is the documentation for setting up a Delivery pipeline using the [IBM Continuous Delivery Service](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_about)
+Here is the documentation for setting up a Delivery pipeline using the [IBM Cloud Continuous Delivery Service.](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_about)

 ### Helpful Resources & Tutorials